Women as Political Activists; History of Women in the U.S.; Women’s Health and Sexuality; Aging and Family Caregiving Roles; Women, Aging and Ageism

 Doress-Worters, Paula.
 Mistress of Herself: Speeches and Letters of Ernestine L. Rose, Early Women’s Rights Leader.
 New York: Feminist Press, 2008.

 Doress-Worters, Paula and Kristin Waters, “Ernestine L. Rose, Feminist, Freethinker, and Political Theorist.”
 Dictionary of Early American Philosophers. ed.
 John R. Shook.
-New York: Continuum, forthcoming 2011.
+New York: Continuum, 2012.